 • Easily sync the game between devices when connected to the Internet

 • Leaderboards to watch your friends and competitors!

 • Collect stars to unlock special items to help you on your quest

 • Special boosters & bubbles to help you pass those tricky levels

 • Free & easy to play, challenging to master!

-• Available to play on mobile and tablet devices
+• Available to play on iPhone and iPad devices

 Visit https://care.king.com/ or contact us in game by going to Settings > Customer Care if you need help!